Digital-Identity-Labs/shibkit-meta_meta/README.markdown

 Enable Shibsim by adding the following to your Rails application.rb:

-    config.middleware.use 'Shibkit::Rack::ShibSim' if Rails.env == 'development'
+    config.middleware.use 'Shibkit::Rack::Simulator' if Rails.env == 'development'

 Shibsim should work with its own built-in defaults.
 It isn't easily customisable yet, but this is due soon.